Kashim Shettima: Governor of Borno (2011–2019)

-From 2007 to 2011, he served as a state commissioner in five ministries.
 In the January 2011 ANPP primaries, Engineer Modu Fannami Gubio was selected as candidate for the governorship.
 However, Gubio was later shot dead by gunmen, and Shettima was selected in a second primary in February 2011.
 In the 26 April 2011 elections, Shettima won with 531,147 votes while the Peoples Democratic Party (PDP) candidate, Muhammed Goni, gained 450,140 votes.